sally-xu-42/Typological_Universals/README.md

-# Typological_Universal_BabyLM
+# Typological_Universal

-Initial repository for a thesis to verify the innate preferences of typological universals in language models trained from scratch using counterfactual grammars.
+Verify the innate preferences of typological universals in language models using counterfactual English and Japanese grammars.

 ## Dataset

-We are trying Wiki-40b English version at this point.
+We used English and Japanese splits in Wiki-40b.
 Local: Download the data into text files by running `src/data_processing/wiki_40b.py`
 Euler: Continue reading the following sections.

 ## Parser

-A detailed README is in the `src/counterfactual` directory.
+We used Stanza to obtain dependency parses.

 ## Preprocessing to get clean data